Setup and Configuration for Makerkit Next.js Drizzle

 Setting up your Project

-Before you start, please run the following script to initialize the project:
+Run the setup script to initialize your project:

 pnpm turbo gen setup